rthuffman/WFGY/ProblemMap/Atlas/atlas-negative-space-report-v1.md

 ### 6.3 Limited bridge scope

-The atlas already has enough bridge evidence to support the first formal move beyond narrow AI-only framing.
+The Atlas already has enough bridge evidence to support the first formal move beyond narrow AI-only framing.

 However, the bridge layer remains bounded.

 The current system should not present:

 - a final civilization taxonomy
-- an exhaustive society-scale failure atlas
+- an exhaustive society-scale failure Atlas
 - a complete universal map of all possible complex-system collapse patterns

 The current system should present:

-- a stable AI-first atlas
+- a stable AI-first Atlas
 - a first formal bridge pack
 - a disciplined path toward broader expansion